 \subsubsection{Security against Known File Content Only Attacks ($\textsf{KFC}$-secure).}

-VSR security against known file content attacks is defined by the same game in Definition \ref{def:kfc-ta-secure} except that no tag access (${\cal O}_{TA}$) queries can be made on the challenge TCP session in Query 2 phase.
+Security against known file content attacks for the VSR protocol is defined by the same game in Definition~\ref{def:kfc-ta-secure} except that no tag access (${\cal O}_{TA}$) queries can be made on the challenge TCP session in Query 2 phase.
 That is, ${\cal I}_{TA} = \phi$.